shorawitz/conext-api/README.md

 ## conext-api

 API built using the Flask web application framework to provide a ModBusTCP gateway to Schneider Conext Gateway.
+The Python code which does the actual querying to the Conext Gateway relies on the 'pyModbusTCP' Python module.

 # Notes
 Some of the links may have changed since I originally wrote this, but you should have enough bread crumbs to follow to get the information you need.